webfx-project/webfx/.github/README.md

 For any questions or requests for help, feel free to open a GitHub [discussion](https://github.com/webfx-project/webfx/discussions), or use our [#general][webfx-discord] chat channel on Discord.
 You can open an [issue](https://github.com/webfx-project/webfx/issues) to report a bug, or request a feature.

-## Keep updated

-Depending on how often you would like to receive updates, you can subscribe to our [blog][webfx-blog] (RSS - low traffic), follow  [@WebFXProject][webfx-twitter] (X - medium traffic), or join our [#news][webfx-discord] channel (Discord - higher traffic).

-## Get involved!

-You can greatly help the project by:

-- Following the [guide][webfx-guide] and start experimenting with WebFX
-- Reporting any issues you may have with the [WebFX CLI][webfx-cli-repo], which we will try to fix
-- Giving us feedback in our GitHub [discussions][webfx-discussions]
-- Sharing your first WebFX applications (we can add it to our [demo list][webfx-demos] if you wish)

-You want to get involved in the development as well?
-You are very welcome!
-Please read our [contributing guide](CONTRIBUTING.md).

 ## License

 WebFX is a free, open-source software licensed under the [Apache License 2.0](../LICENSE)